-The Living Room, Thursdays 8:00 p.m (coffee and tea provided)
+The Living Room, Third Thursdays 8:00 p.m (coffee and tea provided)

 Join us on Thursday nights as we explore life together.
-Through teaching and application from Scripture we’re creating a culture of spiritual family and committed friendships.
+Through, music teaching and application from Scripture we’re creating a culture of committed friendships and spiritual family.
 We bear each other’s burdens, point one another toward God and spur one another along to become better agents of a sacrificial love in the places where we live, work and play.

 Discipleship through the Arts

 Because we believe that we are marked by creativity in our original design, we teach God’s word through the creative process.
 Led by Carey Sims and local artist, Leslie Jansen, participants use various mediums to make something that is true or meaningful, allowing the Lord to speak to us and to others through this process.